 You can find Party Dress and many other varieties of Japanese Anemones for sale in catalogs online.
 Garden centers and area nurseries may also carry varieties of Japanese Anemones in Spring and Fall.
 My best advice is to ask your local nursery professionals when they will offer Japanese Anemones for sale.

 As I mentioned earlier, a newer variety very similar to Party Dress is Pretty Lady Emily.
-It features a much more compact habit, which may be more suitable for your garden.
+It features a more compact habit, which may be better suited for your garden.

 Other Japanese Anemone varieties with similar pink frilly flowers include Anemone Pocahontas and Anemone Alice.
 A much darker Pink with the same frilly flowers can be found with Anemone Prince Henry.